 .conf extension in the

 /etc/logstash/conf.d directory and ignores all other files.

-See Configuring Logstash for more info.
+See Creating a Logstash pipeline for more info.

 The settings files are already defined in the Logstash installation.
 Logstash includes the following settings files:

 Contains Logstash configuration flags.
 You can set flags in this file instead of passing the flags at the command

 line.
 Any flags that you set at the command line override the corresponding settings in the